ruandersMSFT/Compliance/compliance/assurance/assurance-monitoring-and-testing.md

 titleSuffix: Microsoft Service Assurance
 ---

-# Monitoring and testing tenant boundaries
+# Attack simulation in Microsoft 365

 Microsoft continuously monitors and explicitly tests for weaknesses and vulnerabilities in tenant boundaries, including monitoring for intrusion, permission violation attempts, and resource starvation.
 We also use multiple internal systems to continuously monitor for inappropriate resource utilization, which if detected, triggers built-in throttling.